jwymanm/chiara/README.md

 ### Reader macros

 The namespaces under `chiara.reader` contain all the hackery necessary to make this stuff work.
 You can define your own reader macros using `chiara.reader.macros/use-reader-macros`, which will enable its arguments in the current namespace.
 Each argument is a map containing `:char`, the character that will trigger the macro, and `:reader`, a function of two args (the clojure reader and the dispatch character) which returns a value.
 Examples can be found in the `chiara` namespace - `colon` and `raw-string`.
 However, I recommend avoiding going this low-level unless you really know what you're doing (or really want to).

+### Macro-writing tools

+There are lots of useful tools for creating DSLs in the `chiara.macros` namespace (which don't rely on reader hacking).
+Most are macros which are designed to be embedded in other macros.

+`quote*` lies somewhere between vanilla `quote` and `syntax-quote` - it supports unquoting (`~form`) and unquote-splicing (`~@(forms...)`), but won't automatically namespace-qualify symbols.
+This is particularly useful for macros which "transpile" Clojure syntax into another language, such as those in [clj-mma](https://github.com/one-more-minute/clj-mma) or [cueball](https://github.com/one-more-minute/cueball).

+`i-str` performs string interpolation in a similar way - `(let [x 'dave] (i-str "hi ~x"))` returns "hi dave"

+`defnrecord` and `defntype` let you define records and type which implement IFn, simply by supplying a function to defer to.
+See the [original IFn.clj readme](https://github.com/one-more-minute/ifn.clj) for details.

+`infix` walks over code and converts infix expressions into prefix ones.
+See [Infix.md](doc/Infix.md) for details.

+### Threading tools.

+Finally, there are some tools for concurrency (present mainly because they are used by the library itself) in `chiara.threading`.

+Blocks of code wrapped in `queued` will execute sequentially, regardless of the thread they are in - see the docstring for more.